 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
 He has written extensively for trade magazines, radio, television, books and publications world wide.

 The name 'Ideal' has been put on many sewing machines over the years but on this page we are going to talk about the British Ideal Sewing Machine.

 It is rare that as late as 1910 a complete sewing machine patent application is filed and approved.
 By then over 60 years had passed and thousands upon thousands of patents had been issued all over the world.
 This made patenting a brand new, complete, sewing machine almost unheard of.
-From 1840 when sewing machines were almost unknown by 1900 just 60 years later the world was producing over 20 million machines a year.
+From 1840 when sewing machines were almost unknown to 1900 (just 60 years later) the world was producing over 20 million machines a year.
 Germany had over 300 factories making machines and North America had 200 plus.
-There were factories in almost every major country in the world producing sewing machines and then along comes the Ideal...
+There were factories in almost every major country in the world producing sewing machines.
+Then along comes the Ideal...

 On December 30th 1910 Leslie Salter applied for his improved Portable Chain Stitch Sewing Machine.
 Patent application Number 30,264.

 Leslie Salter of 50 Copthall Avenue London was an engineer by trade.
 Perhaps he had hoped to make his millions from this superb art deco model.

 The company premises were at 66 Broad Street Ave, London EC2.